MetaMask/metamask-docs/snaps/concepts/design-guidelines.md

 intended user.
 If the user doesn't understand what they can gain from your Snap, they likely won't install it.

-Consider introducing your Snap on your website with a modal, tooltip, or card.
+Consider introducing your Snap on your dapp with a modal, tooltip, or card.
 This introduction should be impactful, clear, and direct, and can happen before or alongside the installation prompt.